jhnns/bumpy-road-to-universal-javascript/README.md

 1. But now you're getting an error from node-fetch: `Error: only absolute urls are supported`
 1. You realize that the universal code needs to access our own API.
 We could move that data loading out of the universal code and treat it as server-only code.
 But that doesn't scale well when we have multiple pages.
 Because we wan't our app to also work as a regular single-page app as soon as the hydration finished.
 1. You fix it by using an absolute URL.
 Yes, your server is doing an HTTP request against itself.
+1. That's ok since your API server could be a totally different server
+1. It could also be fixed with GraphQL and a [SchemaLink](https://www.apollographql.com/docs/link/links/schema.html) instead of a HttpLink
 1. You realize that the client-side code seems to remove the image again
 1. You take a look a the console in development.
 React logs `Warning: Expected server HTML to contain a matching <p> in <main>.`